 4. Are you prepared to contribute to their financial needs?

 Money is a tricky subject and needs to be addressed by all members of the household, ensuring everyone involved understands how money is spent.

-Even though moving a family member in with you can be more affordable than a nursing home or assisted living facility, there can still be an increased cost.
+Even though moving an elderly relative in with you can be more affordable than a nursing home or assisted living facility, there can still be an increased cost.
 Even with social security checks coming in, it often doesn’t cover all of an individual's needs.
 Not only will bills and groceries go up, additional equipment may be needed for your loved one to be comfortable.
 Medications can also be pricey and that’s just needs; your loved one may still want to purchase gifts for others or spend freely on themselves.

 It’s important to have a transparent financial discussion with your loved one and other family members.
 Opening these lines of communication regarding your finances and the impact the move will have paves the way for proper budgeting and reduces potential conflict.

 Real talk: I had to take away my parents credit cards because they were spending way beyond their means.
 It was tough, but finally they accepted that they just had to ask for what they needed.
 It’s another loss of independence that we forget about, so keeping your loved one involved in their financial decisions as long as possible will be of huge benefit to their sense of control.